AI-multimodal/Lightshow/README.md

 pre-commit install
 ```

-and check that the tests (below) work correctly.
+and check that the tests (below) work correctly (these can be run via `pytest`).

-### Running tests

-For developers: tests can be run via `pytest`.
 After cloning, simply use
 ```bash
 pytest lightshow/_tests
 ```